About

 • Richard Bartlett, The Hum and Microsolidarity

-Why: Background and Motivation
+Why: Background and Original Motivation

 At Life Itself we've been working in "this space" for a decade.